Arshit-dv/PrismR/README.md

 PrismR includes a dedicated Feature Stability module for detecting distribution drift between a reference dataset and a current dataset.

-The module uses:
+The module provides:

 Population Stability Index (PSI) as the primary drift metric.

 Wasserstein distance as a supporting distribution-distance metric.

-Per-feature stability scores.
+A per-feature stability score.

-Automatic classification into:
+Automatic classification into Stable, Moderate Drift, and Unstable.

-Stable

-Moderate Drift

-Unstable

-Feature Stability can be used with either an explicitly supplied current dataset or, when only one dataset is supplied, a deterministic internal partition of the data.
+Feature Stability can compare two explicitly supplied datasets or, when only one dataset is supplied, use a deterministic internal partition for reproducible analysis.

 Feature Stability Function

 feature_stability(data, current = NULL, verbose = TRUE)

-The function evaluates the distributional stability of numeric features.

 # Standalone feature stability assessment
 stability <- feature_stability(airquality)

-# Access the overall stability score
+# Overall score
 stability$stability_score

-# Access per-feature stability results
+# Per-feature results
 stability$variables

-# Access unstable features
+# Unstable feature names
 stability$unstable_features

-Reference vs. Current Dataset
+Reference vs. Current Data

-For production-style drift analysis, a reference dataset and current dataset can be supplied separately:

 stability <- feature_stability(
   reference_data,
   current = current_data
 )

-Both datasets must contain compatible feature columns.
+Both datasets should contain compatible feature columns.

-When current is not supplied, PrismR creates a deterministic partition of the supplied dataset so that the two portions can be compared reproducibly.
+When current is not supplied, PrismR creates a deterministic partition of the supplied dataset so that the analysis is reproducible.

 Stability Metrics